 Not too bad after all and swimming so close to the sea lions was fun, although they are not really as playful as I would have expected.

-They completely ignore your presence and carry on with their daily routine, which is sleep, sunbathe, swim, float in the water, repeat.
+They completely ignore your presence and carry on with their daily routine, which is sleeping, sunbathing, swimming, floating in the water, and repeating.

 A very hard life.